Alxlol/fps_counter/README.md

 }
 ```

-then run your project with flutter run --dart-define=fps_counter=true
+then run your project with `flutter run --profile --dart-define=fps_counter=true.`
+The package will be removed through tree shaking in a release build unless you build your app with the `--dart-define=fps_counter=true` flag

-Some settings are avaible through the initialize method:
+Some settings are available through the initialize method:

 ```dart
 void main() {